Veterinary Technicians Over Time: A Dynamic Role

-In honor of veterinary technicians nationwide, and in celebration of the 21st National Veterinary Technician Week this past October, Veterinary Team Brief presents an historical snapshot to recognize all that veterinary technicians do.
-Although veterinary technology is a relatively new profession in the U.S., today’s technicians have the expertise and client skills that are at the frontiers of veterinary medicine and an integral part of practice success.
+In honor of veterinary technicians nationwide, and in celebration of the 31st National Veterinary Technician Week this October, Clinician's Brief presents an historical snapshot to recognize all that veterinary technicians do.
+These veterinary professionals have the expertise and client skills that are at the frontiers of veterinary medicine and an integral part of practice success.

 1908